 - For Droid Bot IV, smaller wheels are used.
 One rotation only moves 17.5cm.
-The default is speed is, therefore, also set higher. - For ADB, the larger wheels are used.
+The default movement speed is, therefore, also set higher. - For ADB, the larger wheels are used.
 One rotation moves 27.6cm.
-The default speed is lower for additional control.
+We set the default movement speed lower for additional control.